ethereum/execution-apis/src/engine/blob-extension.md

 ## Structures

-### ExecutionPayloadV2
+### ExecutionPayloadV3

-This existing structure is extended to include a single field: `excessDataGas`.
-All APIs referencing the `ExecutionPayloadV2` in the [original Engine API](./specification.md) must use this extended structure instead.
+This structure has the syntax of `ExecutionPayloadV2` and appends a single field: `excessDataGas`.

 - `parentHash`: `DATA`, 32 Bytes
 - `feeRecipient`:  `DATA`, 20 Bytes